-How to lay Chipboard Flooring
+How to lay Chipboard Flooring on timber joists

-For an even better and longer lasting job, I always PVA glue the joints and use a bead of glue on the joist like Gripfill to ensure there are no squeaks once the floor boards are screwed down on to the joists.
+For an even better and longer lasting job, when I lay chipboard fooring I always PVA glue the joints and use a bead of flexible glue like Sikaflex Adhesive on the joist to ensure there are no squeaks you need to fix later once the floor boards are screwed down tight on to the joists.

 Permanent marker pen, chalk line & carpenters pencils - for marking out I always use a permanent marker pen when I lay chipboard flooring along with thick carpentry pencils too.
-I find the marker far more visible and less likely to rub off which is good for marking the position of a joist and also pipes that you want to avoid screwing into (I want the pipes marked permanently too so they can be found later on if ever needed).
+I find the marker far more visible and less likely to rub off which is good for marking the position of a joist and also pipes that you want to avoid screwing into (Always mark the pipes permanently on the flooring to stop you screwing into them and so they can be found later on if ever needed).
 The pencil I use for long lines that I will cut to so as not to waste the marker to much.

 Goggles, gloves and mask - Chipboard dust is disgusting and particularly harmful (carcinogenic) so protect you lungs with a mask and your eyes from chips when cutting (it is called chipboard for a reason..) gloves are handy when shifting boards around as they are sharp and will cut into your hands if you are not used to working with rough materials

 Circular saw - Essential for cutting the sheets, a decent circular saw with a TCT blade suitable for cutting chipboard/laminate materials.